 If you have been seriously injured in a pothole accident, our Fort Lauderdale motor vehicle accident lawyers can help you recover just compensation, but it is important that you hire us to conduct an investigation right away.

-After a motor vehicle accident, collecting evidence is crucial to proving your claim for damages.
+After a car accident, collecting evidence is crucial to proving your claim for damages.
 But, due to the risks that potholes present, state and local road authorities will often repair potholes promptly.
-If you contact us immediately after your accident, we may be able to document the existence of the pothole before it gets repaired.
+If you call us immediately at (954) 287-0566 after your accident, we may be able to document the existence of the pothole before it gets repaired.
+So don’t hesitate to contact our Fort Lauderdale law office near you.

 If we cannot, the patch may serve as evidence, and there may be other evidence available to prove liability as well.
-As a result, regardless of how long it has been since your accident, we encourage you to schedule a free consultation with an attorney at Hollander Law Firm.
+As a result, regardless of how long it has been since your accident, we encourage you to schedule a free consultation with our Fort Lauderdale personal injury attorneys at Hollander Law Firm.

 Government Liability for Pothole Accidents